orrholly/mHealth-Team-Manual/README.md

 ####<img src="/Images/spring-desktop-calendar-variant.png" width="50">  The Boring Bits
 Calendars
-When your not going to be in the office
+When you're not going to be in the office
 Travel
 Purchasing
 Video conferencing